 As further new pipeline infrastructure is installed, and as the operating lifespan of existing pipeline infrastructure continues to be extended, the pipeline service market must grow to respond and meet demand.
 There is a greater requirement than ever for condition monitoring and preventive maintenance, which cannot be met entirely by existing automation.
 Despite recognising the integral role of new technologies, there will always be a need for non-digital approaches to pipeline management.
 Physical on-site inspections remain necessary: partly because they are required by certain regulatory authorities, which make it mandatory for most valves to be visually inspected.

 Deep expertise in aftermarket servicing remains critical for finding new solutions to changing needs across pipeline operators.
-As a group, SPX FLOW is uniquely placed to develop and deliver the product innovations and aftermarket services that the oil and gas pipeline sector requires.
+As a group, Celeros is uniquely placed to develop and deliver the product innovations and aftermarket services that the oil and gas pipeline sector requires.

 Images and captions